keithrbennett/rock_books/README.md

 #### Supported Operating Systems

-At this time, RockBooks is supported only on Mac OS and Linux.
-(It's really the external tools that is the issue, not the Ruby code.)
-It should probably work with Windows Subsystem for Linux (WSL) but it hasn't been tested.
-If you're unsuccessful trying to use RockBooks with WSL, give me as much information as possible and I'll try to resolve the issue.
+At this time, RockBooks is tested only on Mac OS and Linux.
+However, it will probably work fine on Windows.

-If you get an error message saying that an external command is missing, install that command using your system's package manager (e.g. `sudo apt install txt2html`).
-For `wkhtmltopdf` on Linux, see [https://wkhtmltopdf.org/](https://wkhtmltopdf.org/).

 #### Text Files as Input

 Instead of a web interface, data input is done in plain text files.
 This isn't as fancy but has the following advantages: